Offset vs Redraw - It isn't complicated

 Benefits:

-Interest Savings: Extra repayments reduce the loan principal, leading to interest savings.
+Interest Savings: Extra repayments reduce the principal and, as a result, the interest you pay.

-Access to Funds: You can withdraw the extra repayments if you need access to the funds.
+Access to Funds: You can withdraw the extra repayments if you need access to the funds - pending your banks policy.

 Flexibility: It offers a way to manage unexpected expenses without needing separate savings.